muhammedalib/Player-Communication-Program/README.md

 ### Build the Project

-## How to Build and Run

-### Build the Project

-mvn clean install
+- mvn clean install

-Running the Script in Unix/Linux
+## Running the Script in Unix/Linux

-To run the single-process version:
+### To run the single-process version:

-chmod +x run.sh
+- chmod +x run.sh

-./run.sh
+- ./run.sh

-To run the multi-process version:
+### To run the multi-process version:

-chmod +x run.sh
+- chmod +x run.sh

-./run.sh multi
+- ./run.sh multi

-Running the Script in Windows
+## Running the Script in Windows

-To run the single-process version:
+### To run the single-process version:

-mvn exec:java -Dexec.mainClass="Player.Main"
+- mvn exec:java -Dexec.mainClass="Player.Main"

-To run the multi-process version:
+### To run the multi-process version:

-mvn exec:java -Dexec.mainClass="Player.Main" -Dexec.args="multi"
+- mvn exec:java -Dexec.mainClass="Player.Main" -Dexec.args="multi"

-Testing
+## Testing

-Unit tests are written using JUnit.
+### Unit tests are written using JUnit.
 To run the tests, execute:

-mvn test
+- mvn test